 11 Dec What is hearsay and why would a family or juvenile dependency court judge allow it in as evidence?

-For example, I heard your momma say that you forgot to pick up your child from kindergarten at noon.
-Judges usually don’t allow hearsay in as evidence if your momma isn’t there to substantiate what I just testified to and be questioned by you.
+For example, I testify that I heard your neighbor say that you forgot to pick up your child from kindergarten at noon.
+Judges usually don’t allow hearsay in as evidence if that neighbor isn’t there to substantiate what I just testified to.
+Also, if I didn’t summon your neighbor to court, to be questioned by you.
 Maybe you did forget, maybe you only forgot one day, maybe you never forgot, maybe you came after school one day to pick up your child because you forgot that kindergarteners get out of school at noon.
-You get the picture.